 When she presented the menu to the owners, they recognized the importance of being an accessible and inclusive restaurant and purchased two menus.
 Encouraged by their reaction, Hillary approached Kondu Japanese Restaurant in Harrisburg, PA, another of her favorites.
 Kondu also bought one of her menus in Braille.

-Hillary is now turning her idea into a small business to meet this unmet need among small restaurants.
-Her menus are currently priced at $2.50 per page, making becoming an inclusive restaurant a very affordable options.
+With support from Keystone Autism Services, Hillary is now turning her idea into a small business to meet this unmet need among small restaurants.
+Her menus are currently priced at $2.50 per page, making becoming an inclusive restaurant a very affordable option.

 We will be following Hillary as she prepares her business plan, promotes her business, and makes independently reading a menu an option for all patrons.